TakaakiU/takaakiu.github.io/_posts/2025-05-17-git-commit-message-guidlines.markdown

 - **Type**
     - Each type has a defined purpose, ensuring clear classification of the changes.
     - Indicates the type of commit (e.g., `feat`, `fix`, `docs`, `chore`, `refactor`, `style`, `test`).
         Write a short prefix that immediately indicates the type of commit.
-Use the same categories as in [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
+Use the same categories as in [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716){:target="_blank" rel="noopener noreferrer"}.

         - **chore:**
             Changes that do not affect production code, such as updates to task files or build configurations.